-According to their Annual Investors Report this year, HubSpot has built an audience of over 6 million people between their blog visitors, Twitter followers, Facebook fans, and Linkedin connections.
+According to their Annual Investors Report, HubSpot has built an audience of over six million people between their blog visitors, Twitter followers, Facebook fans, and LinkedIn connections.

 Their large engaged audience is considered to be the largest in the software industry.

 HubSpot reported that their subscriptions accounted for 94% of their total revenue in this year so far.
 Professional services accounted for the other 6% of revenue.

 Perhaps best known for their inbound marketing prowess, HubSpot’s rocketship growth trajectory makes them the second fastest SMB software company to ever IPO.